 - If COMPATIBLE is less than 11.0.0, then read-only tablespaces or existing transported tablespaces must have been made read/write at least once before they can be transported to a different platform.
-Note that you can open a tablespace read/write and then immediately make it read-only again. - If COMPATIBLE is 11.0.0 or higher, then the preceding read/write tablespace restriction does not apply.
-However, any existing transported tablespaces must already have the 10.0 format, that is, they must have been have been made read/write with COMPATIBLE set to 10.0 before they were transported.
+You can open a tablespace read/write and then immediately make it read-only again. - If COMPATIBLE is 11.0.0 or higher, then the preceding read/write tablespace restriction does not apply.
+However, any existing transported tablespaces must have the 10.0 format, that is, they were made read/write with COMPATIBLE set to 10.0 before they were transported.